mezis/mezis.github.com/_drafts/learning-part-2.md

-Note that while we've explored the other training algorithms provided by [FANN](http://leenissen.dk/fann) (namely "batch" and "quickprop"), we stuck with the default [iRPROP](https://en.wikipedia.org/wiki/Rprop) algorithm which consistenly yielded more stale results and better final RMSE.
+Note that while we've explored the other training algorithms provided by [FANN](http://leenissen.dk/fann) (namely "batch" and "quickprop"), we stuck with the default [iRPROP](https://en.wikipedia.org/wiki/Rprop) algorithm which consistently yielded more stale results and better final RMSE.

 Training a first network (1 hidden layer, 8 neurons), and reporting on RMSE at each epoch gives us a first hint at how it progresses: